 Cozyway Medium Firm Renew Mattress

 Cozyway’s Renew mattress is designed to offer therapeutic relief for side sleepers, snorers, early risers, and everyone else.
-Constructed from eco-friendly polyurethane foam, this mattress makes it easy to find a comfortable position to wake up refreshed and renewed for the day ahead.
+Constructed from eco-friendly polyurethane foam, it makes it easy to find a comfortable position and wake up refreshed and renewed for the day ahead.

 Check the price point of this Cozyway RV mattress.